-The by-laws of the NWT Pipe Band permit the band to name honorary lifetime members to recognize individuals who have made a major contribution to the band.
-There are currently six honorary lifetime members: Brad Heath, Lorie Crawford, Jennifer Wahlroth, Floyd Adlem, Graham “Scotty” Trotter and Dave Lovell.
+Paragraph A.1(d) of the Bylaws of the Northwest Territorial Pipe Band authorize the band to name honorary and lifetime members to recognize individuals who have made a major contribution to the band:

-Although still an active member of the NWT Pipe Band, Floyd Adlem was made an honorary lifetime member at our 2006 Burns Night in recognition of his decades of service to the band.
+Although still an active member of the NWT Pipe Band, Floyd Adlem was made a Lifetime Member at our 2006 Burns Night in recognition of his decades of service to the band.
 Floyd started with the band as a drummer in the 1970s but later switched to the pipes.
 A current member of the band’s executive (Secretary-Treasurer), Floyd served approximately 10 years as Pipe Major before aside from that roll in 2006-2007–although band members were quite prepared to elect him Pipe Major for Life.

 Pipers Thea Gillis and Coady Summerfield composed the tune “Pipe Major Floyd Adlem” for Floyd’s induction as an honorary lifetime member.